baijum/service-binding-documentation/docs/creating-service-bindings/binding-options.md

 3. `title` - Title case all letters.

-## Compose custom binding variables <kbd>TBU</kbd>
+## Compose custom binding variables

+This feature is only available for `ServiceBinding` in the `binding.operators.coreos.com` API group.

 If the backing service doesn't expose binding metadata or the values exposed are not easily consumable, then an application author may compose custom binding variables using attributes in the Kubernetes resource representing the backing service.

 The *custom binding variables* feature enables application authors to request customized binding secrets using a combination of Go and jsonpath templating.

 Example, the backing service CR may expose the host, port and database user in separate variables, but the application may need to consume this information as a connection string.

 ``` yaml